 The cash back rewards earned do not expire, so long as your account stays open and active.
 Plus, unlike other cash back credit cards, there is no minimum needed to redeem for cash back.

 Premium Chase Travel Credit Card Option: Chase Sapphire Reserve

+The Chase Sapphire Reserve® is the flagship Ultimate Rewards credit card.
 The Sapphire Reserve comes with a bonus of 50,000 points after spending $4,000 in 3 months.
-This bonus is worth $750 in travel at least.
+This bonus is worth $750 in travel.

 Earn 3x Points on Travel and Dining